myarkos/ARKOS/README.md

 (3) Decentralized Governance System: A DAO built on top of the tier two Masternodes network, enabling a monthly community treasury, proposals submission and decentralized voting.

-(4) Fast Transactions: Through the use of fast block times and the tier two network, PIVX is committed to continue researching new and better instant transactions mechanisms.
+(4) Fast Transactions: Through the use of fast block times and the tier two network, ARKOS is committed to continue researching new and better instant transactions mechanisms.

-(5) Ease of Use: PIVX is determined to offer the best possible graphical interface for a core node/wallet.
+(5) Ease of Use: ARKOS is determined to offer the best possible graphical interface for a core node/wallet.
 A full featured graphical product for new and advanced users.

-A lot more information and specs at [PIVX.org](https://www.pivx.org/).
-Join the community at [PIVX Discord](https://discordapp.com/invite/jzqVsJd).
+A lot more information and specs at [myarkos.com](https://www.myarkos.com/).
+Join the community at [ARKOS Discord](https://discordapp.com/invite/jzqVsJd).

 ## License
-PIVX Core is released under the terms of the MIT license.
+ARKOS Core is released under the terms of the MIT license.
 See [COPYING](https://github.com/PIVX-Project/PIVX/blob/master/COPYING) for more information or see https://opensource.org/licenses/MIT.

 ## Development Process

 The master branch is regularly built (see doc/build-*.md for instructions) and tested, but it is not guaranteed to be completely stable.
-[Tags](https://github.com/PIVX-Project/PIVX/tags) are created regularly from release branches to indicate new official, stable release versions of PIVX Core.
+[Tags](https://github.com/PIVX-Project/PIVX/tags) are created regularly from release branches to indicate new official, stable release versions of ARKOS Core.

 The contribution workflow is described in [CONTRIBUTING.md](https://github.com/PIVX-Project/PIVX/blob/master/CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](https://github.com/PIVX-Project/PIVX/blob/master/doc/developer-notes.md).